Ham Radio (also known as amateur radio)

 Although I still have a latent interest Ham Radio, I was most actively involved in this technology as a teenager – chatting with people far away (DXing), experimenting with antenna designs and QRP (operation at reduced power levels), and collecting QSL cards (written verifications in the form of postcards which confirmed contact between other amateur radio operators and myself) from people I talked to on the radio.
 This was great fun and allowed me to meet people from all walks of life and parts of the world that I had not ever been to.

 From the mid ’50s to early ’60s, while living in Salem, New Jersey I was able to collect (and send) hundreds of QSL cards from other operators while making two-way radio contact with distant stations.
 I initially started collecting these cards in order to participate in the many certificate programs available to amateurs at the time – collecting these cards and saving them was proof that I needed in order to support my claim to the many awards that were available to DXers.

 Two examples of QSL cards are shown below.
-The card on the left is my card which I sent to other operators to confirm contact and which shows my station known as WA2ECU.
-The card on the right is one that I received from an operator whose station was WV2MUV.
+The card on the left is my card which I sent to other ham operators to confirm our contact.
+It shows my call station which was WA2ECU.
+The card below it is one I received from an operator in the United Kingdom.

 Other than the station codes there are other points worth mentioning about QSL cards.

 - They request the other party send a QSL (card) in return.